In This Article

 Undergoing medical testing will help determine your testosterone levels.
 Your doctor can conduct a simple blood test to measure your hormone levels.

-However, tests administered by a doctor can be expensive.
+However, doctor-administered tests can be expensive.
 They might not be covered by medical insurance.
-There are at-home hormone tests available that are more reasonably priced.

 Testosterone testing is recommended if you are: